 Shah A, Polascik TJ, George DJ, Anderson J, Hyslop T, Ellis AM, et al. Implementation and Impact of a Risk-Stratified Prostate Cancer Screening Algorithm as a Clinical Decision Support Tool in a Primary Care Network.
-In: Journal of General Internal Medicine.
+In: J Gen Intern Med.
 2020.

 Crankshaw S, Butt J, Gierisch JM, Barrett NJ, Mervin-Blake S, Oeffinger K, et al. The Durham Initiative for Stomach Health (DISH): a pilot community-based Helicobacter pylori education and screening study.
 Bmc Gastroenterol.
 2020 Aug 6;20(1):261.